science-digital/sd-integration-tool-template/README.md

 Once the docker image has been built we can call the tool that we have packaged; supplying input data and then inspecting the result.

-The following command will start the tool models as a server which listens for incomming requests which supply the input
+The following command will start the tool models as a server which listens for incoming requests which supply the input
 data:
 ```
 $ poetry ivcap run -- --port 8080